Skip to content

 Applying for school without an Education, Health and Care Plan (EHCP)

-If your child has SEND but not an Education, Health and Care Plan, they should apply for a mainstream school alongside other children their age.
+If your child has SEND but not an Education, Health and Care Plan, they should apply for a mainstream school.
 All schools are able to support children with SEND.
-Your child’s pre-school will also help communicate what support your child needs to ensure a smooth transition.
+Your child’s pre-school will also help communicate what support your child needs.
+This will help to ensure a smooth transition.

 It is important to visit the school you would like to send your child to and speak to them about your child’s needs.
 Ask to meet with the Special Educational Needs Coordinator (SENCo).
 All mainstream schools have a duty to meet the needs of children with SEND.
 This is set out in the national SEND Code of Practice.